Devbimb/Book-Supplier-App/README.md

 #
 ### 19. Recommendations
 * In the future work, Web security should be included in the Spring Boot Application set.
+* Feedback should be gotten from the user of the app for further improvement in  the future work

 #
 ### 20. Future Work